“Translation is that which transforms everything so that nothing changes.”

 Immortal (short story) by Miklós Vámos in Asymptote

-Electric Train (short story) by Miklós Vámos in Asymptote
+Electric Train (short story) by Miklós Vámos in Asymptote's Winter 2024 issue

 Things to Do After My Death (novel excerpt) by Miklós Vámos in Trafika Europe